-Subrogation is an idea that's well-known among insurance and legal firms but rarely by the policyholders who employ them.
-Even if you've never heard the word before, it would be to your advantage to understand an overview of how it works.
-The more information you have about it, the better decisions you can make with regard to your insurance company.
+Subrogation is an idea that's understood among legal and insurance firms but often not by the customers they represent.
+Even if it sounds complicated, it is in your self-interest to comprehend the steps of how it works.
+The more knowledgeable you are, the better decisions you can make with regard to your insurance company.

-You are in a car accident.
-Another car crashed into yours.
-Police are called, you exchange insurance information, and you go on your way.
+You are in an auto accident.
+Another car collided with yours.
+Police are called, you exchange insurance details, and you go on your way.
 You have comprehensive insurance that pays for the repairs right away.
-Later it's determined that the other driver was entirely to blame and her insurance should have paid for the repair of your vehicle.
-How does your insurance company get its money back?
+Later police tell the insurance companies that the other driver was to blame and his insurance policy should have paid for the repair of your car.
+How does your company get its funds back?

 This is where subrogation comes in.
-It is the way that an insurance company uses to claim payment after it has paid for something that should have been paid by some other entity.
-Some companies have in-house property damage lawyers and personal injury attorneys, or a department dedicated to subrogation; others contract with a law firm.
-Normally, only you can sue for damages done to your self or property.
-But under subrogation law, your insurance company is extended some of your rights for making good on the damages.
-It can go after the money that was originally due to you, because it has covered the amount already.
+It is the process that an insurance company uses to claim reimbursement when it pays out a claim that turned out not to be its responsibility.
+Some insurance firms have in-house property damage lawyers and personal injury attorneys, or a department dedicated to subrogation; others contract with a law firm.
+Ordinarily, only you can sue for damages to your person or property.
+But under subrogation law, your insurer is considered to have some of your rights for making good on the damages.
+It can go after the money originally due to you, because it has covered the amount already.

 Why Do I Need to Know This?

-Furthermore, if the total cost of an accident is more than your maximum coverage amount, you could be in for a stiff bill.
-If your insurance company or its property damage lawyers, such as Divorce attorney american fork UT, successfully press a subrogation case, it will recover your losses as well as its own.
+Moreover, if the total cost of an accident is over your maximum coverage amount, you could be in for a stiff bill.
+If your insurance company or its property damage lawyers, such as workers comp attorney Essex MD, successfully press a subrogation case, it will recover your expenses in addition to its own.

-All insurers are not created equal.
-When comparing, it's worth looking at the reputations of competing agencies to find out if they pursue winnable subrogation claims; if they resolve those claims without delay; if they keep their customers apprised as the case goes on; and if they then process successfully won reimbursements quickly so that you can get your losses back and move on with your life.
-If, instead, an insurer has a reputation of paying out claims that aren't its responsibility and then covering its income by raising your premiums, you'll feel the sting later.
+All insurance agencies are not created equal.
+When comparing, it's worth contrasting the reputations of competing firms to determine whether they pursue legitimate subrogation claims; if they resolve those claims quickly; if they keep their customers apprised as the case continues; and if they then process successfully won reimbursements immediately so that you can get your deductible back and move on with your life.
+If, on the other hand, an insurer has a reputation of paying out claims that aren't its responsibility and then covering its income by raising your premiums, you should keep looking.